GoogleCloudPlatform/iap-gcip-web-toolkit/sample/app/README.md

 - Go to `https://[YOUR_PROJECT_ID].appspot.com`.
   You should be redirected
-  to the CICP sign-in page to sign-in.
+  to the GCIP sign-in page to sign-in.
 Providers configured for `tenant1` should be displayed.

-- Sign-in with CICP.
+- Sign-in with GCIP.
 You should be redirected back to previous page and your `tenant1` user's profile populated.

 - Click **Sign Out** button.
-You should be redirected back to the CICP sign-in page.
+You should be redirected back to the GCIP sign-in page.

 - In the multiple service scenario, repeat the same process for `https://service1-dot-[YOUR_PROJECT_ID].appspot.com`.
-You should be redirected to same CICP sign-in page but populated with sign-in options for `tenant2`.
+You should be redirected to same GCIP sign-in page but populated with sign-in options for `tenant2`.